 I don’t know about you, but I couldn’t wait to start solids with my preemie.
 Anything that brought normalcy, and a sense of another milestone being hit felt victorious!
-Starting solids with your preemie is an exciting step.
+Starting solids with your preemie or NICU grad is an exciting step.

 I read up on conventional foods for preemies, as well as alternative and natural routes.
 It wasn’t until I began feeding my daughter solids that her needs became clear to me.

 Our family tries to do everything as natural as possible, so food is a big topic in our house.
 I greatly wanted to do baby-led weaning with our preemie, but we quickly found out that her coordination just wasn’t there yet.
 Despite not wanting to do purees, we believed that it was the best decision for her health.
 Conventional advice suggests babies being on rice cereal, but with lots of research, and professional support we knew that rice cereal had no nutritional value, and that it would probably cause more harm to her already leaky gut.
 Through a lot of research, reading, and many talks with our doctors we found an incredible resource the Weston A Price Foundation.
 This became a great resource for healing our preemie’s gut and beginning to feed our preemie solids.

 Here are my top 5 tips for starting solids with your preemie or NICU baby: